GrzegorzStary/MILESTONE-1/README.md

 - As a first time user, I want to know more about types of drones.
 - As a first time user, I want to know more about uses of a drone.
 - As a first time user, I want to see actual footage from the drone.
+- As a first time user, I want to see video footage.

 #### Returning User
 - As a returning user, I want to see the location.